 Pursuant to our current stock incentive plan, our management is authorized to grant stock awards to our employees, directors and consultants.
 You will incur dilution upon exercise of any outstanding stock awards.
 In addition, if we raise additional funds by issuing additional common stock, or securities convertible into or exchangeable or exercisable for common stock, further dilution to our existing stockholders will result, and new investors could have rights superior to existing stockholders.
-For example, in 2006, our chairman received 250,000 warrants in exchange for extending the maturities on subordinated debt.
+For example, in 2006, Can-Med Technology, Inc. d/b/a Green Diamond Oil Corp., which we refer to as Green Diamond, an affiliate of Phillip DeZwirek and Jason DeZwirek, received 250,000 warrants in exchange for extending the maturities on subordinated debt.